 If an agreement is reached at mediation in a litigated case, we ask that the landlord agrees to dismiss the eviction action and seal the file if the tenant complies with his/her part of the agreement.
 There are no other “strings attached” for landlords.

-- You can call our main phone number (727) 582 – 7475 or apply through the online portal.
+- You can call us at (727) 582 – 7475 or reach out through the online portal.

 Our Staff may ask you for: